dsi-principles-prog/midterm-aliforgetti/README2.md

 # Question of Interest

+We want to predict is the **neuroticism** of a person.

+We can do this using their their scores in the other dimensions.

+But this is not enough to give a meaningful relationship.

-We want to predict is the **neuroticism** of a person given their scores in the other dimensions relative to their particular age group or age bracket.
+We want to do this relative to their particular age group or age bracket.

 I define these age brackets explicitly as: